cyuen808/cyuen808.github.io/docs/03-BOM/BOM.md

 # Bill of Materials – ClapSense Hub (Master Controller)

-This Bill of Materials (BOM) lists all components used in the Hub Subsystem (Master Controller) for the ClapSense project.
+This Bill of Materials (BOM) lists all components used in the Hub subsystem (Master Controller) for the ClapSense project.
-The hub interfaces with the Filter Board and Sensor Front-End using an 8-pin ribbon connector and drives the lamp actuator through the TB6612FNG motor driver.
+The Hub interfaces with the Audio Front-End, Light Detector Board, and Distance Front-End through 8-pin ribbon connectors and drives the lamp actuator using the FAN8100N H-Bridge motor driver.

 ---